 Verizon Enterprise publishes annual reports summarising its investigations over thousands of attacks and breaches.
 It provides a very informative overview of the cyber security world we live in today.
 Have a look at the reports from the last few years as well – you can see how the security landscape is changing as well as which types of attack methods have consistently been most widespread.

-Another informative source is the UK National Cyber Security Centre, which publishes regular reports on the current threats facing the national infrastructure and organisations.
+The National Cyber Security Centre also publishes reports on current cyber attacks on national infrastructure and organisations.

 © Coventry University.
 CC BY-NC 4.0